 (c) near or adjacent to a lake or river if the proponent can demonstrate, to the satisfaction of the Development Authority, that the proposal is compatible with the lake/river environment.

-Objective 3.5.2 To ensure that recreational uses are compatible with the environment and surrounding land uses

-Recreational development shall only be allowed where it can be demonstrated to the satisfaction of the County's Development Authority that the development will generate a low net environmental impact.
+Objective 3.5.2 To ensure that recreational uses are compatible with the environment and surrounding land uses demonstrated to the satisfaction of the County's Development Authority that the development will generate a low net environmental impact.